 May 18, 2020 -- Could having a healthy blood level of vitamin D help you avoid the intensive care unit and death if you become infected with COVID-19?

-Experts say healthy blood levels of vitamin D may give people with COVID-19 a survival advantage by helping them avoid cytokine storm, when the immune system overreacts and attacks your body's own cells and tissues.
+Experts say that healthy blood levels of vitamin D may give a survival advantage by helping people with COVID-19 avoid a cytokine storm, when the immune system overreacts and begins attacking your body's own cells and tissues.

 In the meantime, some people say there’s no harm in taking the vitamin as a precaution.

 "I feel like if there is anything we can be doing at the moment to support our body, I am totally on board," says Jackie Wilcox, 38, of Newburyport, MA, near Boston.
 Her family, including her husband and two children, are taking daily supplements.

 How Did Researchers Start Looking at Vitamin D?

 When the COVID-19 pandemic began escalating, Backman, the Northwestern researcher, says he wanted to help but wasn’t sure how.
 "There were several mysteries still not addressed," he says.
 One was the difference in death rates from country to country.

 So his team did a statistical analysis of data from hospitals and clinics across China, France, Germany, Italy, Iran, South Korea, Spain, Switzerland, the U.K., and the U.S. After looking at likely explanations for differences in the death rates from COVID-19, such as variation in health care quality, age of the population, testing rates, and different virus strains, none held up.